 2.3.5 For endowments and foundations, the projected return values used for modeling are reasonable and are consistent with distribution requirements or the projected equilibrium spending rate.

-Practice 2.4 – Selected asset classes are consistent with the portfolio’s time horizon and risk and return objectives.
+Practice 2.4 – Ensure that selected asset classes are consistent with the time horizon and risk and return objectives for the portfolio.

 2.4.1 Assets are appropriately diversified to conform to the portfolio's specified time horizon and risk/return profile and to reduce uncompensated risk.

 2.4.2 For participant-directed plans, selected asset classes provide each participant the ability to diversify their portfolio appropriately given their time horizon and risk/return profile.

 2.4.3 The methodology and tools used to establish appropriate portfolio diversification are prudent and consistently applied.